julia-popko/julia-popko.github.io/_projects/sotonweb.md

 > Lorem Ipsum is simply *dummy* text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

 {%
+     include steps.html
+     title_1="Title 1"
+     content_1="Lorem Ipsum is simply *dummy* text of the printing and typesetting industry." title_2="Title 2"
+     content_2="Lorem Ipsum is simply *dummy* text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book." title_3="Title 3"
+     content_3="Lorem Ipsum is simply *dummy* text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

+Lorem Ipsum is simply *dummy* text of the printing and typesetting industry."
+%}

+{%
      include section.html
      title="UX Research"